`The peculiar risk lay in the possibility of

 `But with this change in condition comes inevitably

 adaptations to the change.
-What, unless biological science is a
+What, unless biological science is

 mass of errors, is the cause of human intelligence and vigour?